ultimatecoder/cpython/Doc/distributing/index.rst

 .. note::

-   For corporate and other institutional users, be aware that many organisations have their own policies around using and contributing to open source software.
+   For corporate and other institutional users, be aware that many organizations have their own policies around using and contributing to open source software.
 Please take such policies into account when making use of the distribution and installation tools provided with Python.